Disappearance of Andy Puglisi: Disappearance

 Later, at around 3:30 P.M., Andy called home.
 The phone was answered by one of his brothers, and Andy reportedly did not indicate any problems at the time.
 The last known sighting of Andy was at roughly 5:45 P.M., when a lifeguard saw him walking around the pool area.
 Andy never returned home that evening; while authorities initially thought he might have run away, as his parents were divorced and he may have felt torn between them, they soon came to suspect foul play.

+Search

 National Guard troops and Green Berets scoured the neighborhood the next day, with neighbors and truckers with CB radios assisting with the search.
 Dogs were brought in to sniff a local city dump and woods adjacent to the pool.
 Scuba divers dragged the nearby Shawsheen River.
 In all, more than 2,000 volunteers participated in the search.
 The search was called off after six days.